simone-mangiante/udacity-deepreinforcementlearning-control/Report.md

 ## Results
 After few consistent training runs completed in under 200 episodes, I decided to train my DDPG agent for 300 episodes (1000 steps max per episode), storing the fully trained checkpoints and the checkpoints from the earliest successful episode (i.e. the first time that 100 consecutive episodes had an average score greater than 30).
 After the training I watched the earliest and fully trained models for 3 times and recorded those scores.

-The environment was solved in XXX episodes, although I had runs with quicker training.
+The environment was solved in 140 episodes, although I had runs with quicker training.
 Below is the plot of scores in training episodes.

 ![](layers-256-128.png)